 1 light bulb – 17 lumens/watt

-Knowing these all values we can calculate the luminous efficiency, knowing more as an electrical efficiency.
-The luminous efficacy and luminous efficiency cannot be used interchangeably.
-The difference between the luminous efficacy and luminous efficiency is that luminous efficacy indicates the ability of light source to emit a visible of light using a given amount of power.
+Knowing these all values we can calculate the luminous efficiency, knowing more like an electrical efficiency.
+Luminous efficacy and luminous efficiency cannot be used interchangeably.
+The difference between luminous efficacy and luminous efficiency is that luminous efficacy indicates the ability of the light source to emit visible light using a given amount of power.
 We can see how well the light source turns input power into the desired output in lumens.
-Electrical efficiency is the an useful power output divided by the total electric power consumed.
+Electrical efficiency is a useful power output divided by the total electric power consumed.
 The electrical efficiency is expressed in percentage.
-A typical examples of electrical efficiency are:
+Typical examples of electrical efficiency are:

 – incandescent light bulb – 2%

 Illuminance correlates with how humans perceive the brightness of an illuminated area.
 The human visual system is capable of recording images across an enormous range of illumination but in different modes.
 Due to the level of illumination, human vision is different.
 The eye operates over a large range of light levels.
 The sensitivity of our eye can be measured by determining the absolute intensity threshold, which is the minimum luminance of a test spot required to produce a visual sensation (Kalloniatis, Luu, 1995).
 This can be measured by placing a subject in the darkroom and increasing the luminance of the test spot until its presence will be reported by the subject.
 Consequently, dark adaptation refers to how the eye recovers its sensitivity in the dark after exposure to bright light.
 The dark adaptation curve (Pic.
 5) has a duplex nature, where, in the first part cones play the main role and in the second part – the rods.
 Cones are able to adapt for up to 10 minutes.
 Rods in a longer time, up to 30 min.